This guide covers features found only in Hyper Plan Professional Edition. It should be read in conjunction with the Home Edition Quick Start Guide.

 An arrow will then be drawn from the selected card(s) to the mouse cursor.
 Click on another card to add a connection from the original card(s).
 Click away from existing cards to add a new card with a connection from the original card(s).

 Only currently visible connection types can be added.
 If more than one connection type is visible, you will be prompted which one to add.

 Each connection type can be shown, shown faded or hidden in the Show Connections section of the Cards pane.

 When a card is selected any visible connections can optionally be selected.
 This makes it easier to see which other cards it is connected to.

-And the Table pane:
+And seen in the Table pane: